Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 • Lighting: Install a single motion-activated floodlight above the coop entrance and along the fence line facing the road.
 Motion lights are a strong human intrusion deterrent at minimal electricity cost (LED motion sensors draw under 5W at standby).

-• Community deterrence: Introduce yourself to neighboring households and barangay officials as a free-range farmer.
-A farm that is known to its community as someone's livelihood is significantly less likely to be targeted than an anonymous operation.
-Posting a clear "Privately Owned Farm — CCTV" sign (whether or not you have a camera) is an effective psychological deterrent.
+• Community deterrence: Introduce yourself to nearby households and barangay officials as a local free-range farmer.
+A farm that is known by the community as someone's livelihood is less likely to become an easy target compared to an unknown operation.
+Posting a visible sign such as "Privately Owned Farm" or "CCTV Protected Area" can also serve as a psychological deterrent and remind people that the property is monitored.

 8 Biosecurity: Stopping Disease Before It Enters the Farm

-Biosecurity is the set of physical and procedural barriers that prevent disease pathogens from entering your farm.
-In free-range systems, where birds have outdoor exposure to wild animals, insects, and environmental pathogens, biosecurity is your first line of defense — and it is equally important as the physical predator barriers above.
+Biosecurity is the combination of physical barriers and daily farm practices that prevent disease-causing pathogens from entering your operation.
+In free-range systems, where chickens are exposed to outdoor environments, wild animals, insects, and potential disease sources, strong biosecurity is your first line of defense.
+It works together with predator protection to keep your flock healthy and productive.

 Access Control

-Most disease introductions enter farms on people and vehicles — on boots, clothing, vehicle tires, and hands.
-This is not a theoretical risk; it is how Newcastle Disease, Infectious Coryza, and Fowl Pox travel between farms in the Philippines.
-Control access rigidly:
+Most disease outbreaks enter farms through people and vehicles, carried on boots, clothing, tires, equipment, and hands.
+This is one of the main ways diseases such as Newcastle Disease, Infectious Coryza, and Fowl Pox spread between poultry farms in the Philippines.
+Strict access control is one of the most effective ways to reduce this risk:

-• No casual visitors to breeder and brooder areas — the highest-value and most vulnerable population on the farm.
-Visitors who are allowed on the farm must use foot wells and must not enter critical areas without a genuine operational reason.
+• Avoid allowing casual visitors into breeder and brooder areas, as these contain the most valuable and vulnerable birds on the farm.
+Any visitor who needs to enter the farm should use proper foot baths or foot wells and should only access critical areas when there is a valid operational reason.

-• Wheel bath at the farm gate: A shallow concrete or metal trough wide enough for vehicle tires, containing the same Zonrox dilution.
-Vehicles entering the farm drive through the wheel bath slowly.
-The wheel bath must be the only vehicle access point — if vehicles can bypass it by driving around, it provides no protection.
+• Wheel bath at the farm gate: Install a shallow concrete or metal wheel bath wide enough to cover vehicle tires and filled with the same Zonrox disinfectant solution.
+Vehicles entering the farm should pass through the wheel bath slowly to disinfect tires before reaching the production area.
+The wheel bath must be placed at the only vehicle entry point, because any bypass route removes its protective effect.

 ✅ Daily Biosecurity Checklist — Print and Post at Farm Entrance